 - Subject of Painting: The term subject, in art, refers to the main idea represented in the artwork.
 The subject in art is basically the essence of the piece, which would be the main idea in literary works or the central idea of the text.
 It is the point the author wants you to remember the most.
 Some writers may state the main idea, but it is often implied, which means the reader has to make inferences about it.

-So you see, as a writer you can consider your paper or computer a canvas and your pen, pencil or keystrokes a paint brush.
-You are an artist on many levels which affords you a stream of creative thoughts flowing from a river basin of ideas you never knew existed.
-But now have the opportunity from which to draw them.
+So you see, as a writer, you can consider your paper or computer a canvas and your pen, pencil, or keystrokes a paintbrush.
+You are an artist on many levels which affords you a stream of creative thoughts flowing from a river basin of ideas you never knew existed, but now have the opportunity from which to draw them.
 As a writer, your imagination can take you anywhere, any place at any time.
 You can close your eyes and create worlds in your mind.
 Then extract those characters to flood the pages of a book, giving the story life by these imaginative thoughts.
 Your mental predisposition allows you to be imaginative.
-I would suggest to you there is a place within man’s mind, body and soul when it comes in alignment with the Creator of the universe things are unlocked scholars simply cannot fathom.
-What have your creative thoughts revealed to you?
+I would suggest to you there is a place within man’s mind, body, and soul when it comes to alignment with the Creator of the universe things are unlocked scholars simply cannot fathom.
+What have your creative thoughts revealed to you lately?

 ©Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.